MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 Each query operates in the context of the current cluster and the current database, but it may also reference databases and tables in external clusters (provided the user has the necessary access permissions on the external clusters).

-When a query contains references to external databases/tables, the Query Head node will identify such references during the semantic pass and fetch the minimum necessary metadata from the corresponding remote clusters to analyze the query (e.g. fetch an external table schema).
+When a query contains references to external databases/tables, the Query Head node identifies such references during the semantic pass and fetch the minimum necessary metadata from the corresponding remote clusters to analyze the query (for example, fetch an external table schema).
 These references become Remote Table Access operators in the RelOp tree, along with the local Table Access operators.

 Unlike the local Table Access operators, remote tables aren't expanded into a hierarchy of data shards during the query distribution pass, since the query planner has no knowledge of the remote cluster topology and shard distribution.
 Other than that, remote tables are subject to the same optimization rules as the local ones (predicate push down, projection propagation, aggregation distribution and many others).

 Once the generic optimizations are applied to the RelOp tree, the query planner needs to decide how to execute the query that contains remote table references.
 Functionally correct but naïve strategy would be to bring the entire remote table data to the local cluster and perform all the computations locally.
-However, in most cases this is far from optimal, since it would miss the opportunity to offload the computation to the remote cluster (and benefit from the indexes, cache and query parallelism there) as well as to reduce the data transfer costs over the network (possibly across Azure regions).
+However, in most cases this is far from optimal, since it would miss the opportunity to offload the computation to the remote cluster (and benefit from the indexes, cache, and query parallelism there) as well as to reduce the data transfer costs over the network (possibly across Azure regions).
 Instead, the query planner identifies the maximum subtrees of the query plan containing the remote table references that should be executed on the remote clusters.
-E.g. if the remote table access is followed by Where and Summarize operators, these should be executed on the remote cluster as well.
-In general, the decision as to what sub-queries should be delegated to the remote cluster is based both on the feasibility and the cost estimation heuristics.
+For example, if the remote table access is followed by Where and Summarize operators, these should be executed on the remote cluster as well.
+In general, the decision as to what subqueries should be delegated to the remote cluster is based both on the feasibility and the cost estimation heuristics.

 Each of these RelOp subtrees is then rendered back into a standalone KQL query and is collapsed into a Cross-Cluster Query operator that encapsulates the partial query to be executed on the remote cluster.